mithunpaul08/mean-teacher/student_teacher/README.md

 Notes:
 - if using in the mode of one teacher/classifier, remove `--add_student True`
 - if you dont want have a gpu, remove `--which_gpu_to_use 0`
+- in this particular case the file train_full_with_evi_sents is a collection of all claims and the corresponding evidences in the training data of [FEVER](http://fever.ai/) challenge.
+This is not available in public unlike the FEVER data.
+ This is the output of the IR module of FEVER baseline [code](http://fever.ai/task.html).

 Notes to self:
+- to run on a laptop use `./get_glove_small.sh`
 - If you get: the import torch before comet error again. fixed it by forcefully upgrading to new version using pip install --no-cache-dir --upgrade comet_ml"
 - every time you do a fresh run or branch change, do wget from the commands above.
 Then do a head -100 for each of these files as shown below to reduce size
 ```